abinit/abinit/doc/tutorial/rf1.md

 doubled perturbation, there is a difference in the absolute values of the first component of the reduced force, 0.010016307568 and -0.010016187598.
-Actually, the forces should cancel each other exactly if the translation symmetry were perfect.
+Actually, the forces should cancel each other exactly if the translation symmetry is perfect.
 This is not the case, but the breaking of this symmetry can be shown to arise **only** from the presence of the exchange-correlation grid of points.
 This grid does not move when atoms are displaced, and so there is a very small variation of the total energy when the system is moved as a